ASSERT-KTH/collector-sahab/README.md

    1. `--selected-test` (list of tests separated by comma): The tests to be executed.
 Default is `[]` which runs every test in the target project.
    2. `--output-path` (string): The path where the output will be stored.
 Default is `output.html`.
+   3. `--cleanup` (boolean): Whether to clean up the temporary files created during execution.
+Default is `false`.

    Following parameters have not been added to `main`, but planned to be added in the future if needed.